SkymouseStudios/skymse-jekyll/_drafts/a-walk-through-branding-skymouse.md

 > We partner with humans to lead others towards a delightful human experience.

 _Stories we love:_
 Tom's - let's shoe the world.
-Digital Telepathy - Make every experinece beautiful Chick-fil - great food with amazing services
+Digital Telepathy - Make every experinece beautiful
+Chick-fil-a - great food with amazing services
 Chipotle - healthy food that is fresh and clean

 ## So Why do you make television?

 Our love for telling great stories can't be stopped.
 We wish we could, but we can't.
 It's our why.
-When you've found your Why it's like a desease.
+When you've found your Why it's like a disease.
 And we want everyone else to catch it.

 ### Why did you make a streaming service?

 What better way to reach a bunch of people?
 We said to ourselves, what if we had a Netflix that only had awesome stories?
-No reason to sort around in the $5 bin at walmart.
+No reason to sort around in the $5 bin at Walmart.
 We've done the sorting for you already.

 This focus on the truth has kept us accountable too.
 That's why we are completely transparent with our rates, our products, what goes on in the company.
 We make mistkaes, we've made a bunch and we'll keep making them.
 But with each mistake we just hope that we can step a little bit closer to truth.